 Not sure which coffee machine to choose between a manual and an automatic one?

-Choosing a coffee machine is no small matter, especially if you are a connoisseur or admirer of this black-coloured drink.
-It is true that the place par excellence where to have a good coffee is the bar, but nowadays it is possible to have at home really high-level machines, which allow you to make espressos and cappuccinos at home in a workmanlike manner.
+Choosing a coffee machine is no easy task, especially if you are a connoisseur or lover of this dark coloured drink.
+Because, while it is true that the bar is the best place to have a nice cup of coffee, nowadays you can have incredibly high-level machines in your home that allow you to make espresso and cappuccinos to perfection.

-But how can you choose from the vast range of choices on the market?
+But how to choose from the enormous range of alternatives available on the market?

-Espresso coffee machines can be divided into two main categories: manual and automatic.
-They have many differences, and the automatic ones are divided into other subcategories, so first of all it is necessary to understand what technical features espresso machines have, to understand the different pros and cons.
+First and foremost, espresso coffee machines can be split into two categories: manual and automatic.
+They differ greatly, and the automatic ones are further divided into sub-categories, so first and mainly, it is vital to comprehend the technical characteristics of espresso machines, as well as the various advantages and disadvantages.

 Manual machines, or the purity of espresso perfection

-This is why the lever machine is preferred by purists, because they say that once you have perfected the extraction technique there is no alternative to having the best espresso, of which you can control every part, including the delicate part of pressure and extraction right through to the brewing of the coffee.
+This is the reason why coffee lovers prefer lever machines, because they say that once the extraction technique has been perfected, there is no alternative to having the best espresso, over which you can have complete control, from the delicate pressure and extraction to the brewing of the coffee.

-In fact, the aesthetic aspect is incomparable: these machines are much more beautiful and present in a kitchen.
-The best machines are made of stainless steel and are made to last over time without being damaged, constituting a unique and unmistakable furnishing element that will always remain perfectly functional.
+In reality, the aesthetic aspect is unrivalled: these machines are far more attractive and functional in a kitchen.
+The best machines are made of stainless steel, which is designed to last long without rusting, resulting in a one-of-a-kind and identifiable piece of furniture that is always completely functioning.

 Manual machine, pros and cons of this choice: